joaomelo/hot-collection/README.md

 # Hot-Collection

-Hot-Collection is a javascript package that abstracts Firestore collections in feature rich data managements objects inside web apps.
-It automatically load data when it changes, exposes the basic data manipulation operations as methods and make the developer experience more flexible with features like data versioning and adapters.
+Hot-Collection is a javascript package that abstracts [Firestore](https://firebase.google.com/docs/firestore) collections read and write operations in simple to use data management objects.
+Those objects automatically load data when it changes and exposes the basic CRUD actions as methods.
+The package also offers complimentary features like data versioning and adapters.

 ## Motivation

-As an independent solo developer i find myself somewhat obsessed by solutions that reduce the amount of repeated code I have do produce.
+As an independent solo developer, I find myself somewhat obsessed with solutions that reduce the amount of repeated code I have do produce.

 In this regard Firestore is awesome.
 It is fast, reliable, well documented and easy to use.
-Even so, since Firebase is designed for a broad spectrum of use cases, i see myself repeating some infrastructure code to manage data between web apps.
+Even so, since Firebase is designed for a broad spectrum of use cases, the need to duplicate code to manage data between web apps is not uncommon.

-This package aims to encapsulate this approach in a single class for data management objects that can make a developer life easily when interacting with Firestore.
-The goal is to help fellow developers focus more on business and less in technology.
+This package tries to encapsulate some of that replication in a single reusable class.
+The goal is to help fellow developers focus more on business and less on technology.

 # Usage

 The library provides the `HotCollection` class.
-Each of it instances are capable to manage a Firestore collection.
+Each of its instances is capable to manage a Firestore collection.
 The class provides methods to read and manipulate data.

-In a nutshell (think now i should use TL;DR) you create HotCollection objects passing a reference to Firestore and the collection name to the HotCollection constructor.
-After that you listen to updates by providing callbacks functions to the HotCollection subscribe method and manipulate collection's documents by calling add, set and del methods.
+In a nutshell, you create HotCollection objects passing a reference to Firestore and the collection name to its constructor.
+After that, you listen to updates by providing callbacks functions to the subscribe method and manipulate collection's documents by calling add, set and del methods.

 Let explore that in more detail.